-When the trap is set, I cut the line from the spool and knot it around the base of a finger-thick, 4- to 5-foot long willow stick that Liam has cut from a bush or tree along shore.
-Then, I plunk the base of the stick in a mound of slush, so the tip is hanging directly over top the hole, fashion a simple loop knot in the line, being careful to run a few inches of colourful, fluorescent flagging tape through the loop before pulling it tight and slip it over the end to signal bites.
+When the trap is set, I cut the line from the spool and knot it around the base of a finger-thick, 4- to 5-foot-long willow stick that Liam has cut from a bush or tree along the shore.
+Then, I plunk the base of the stick in a mound of slush, so the tip is hanging directly over top of the hole, fashion a simple loop knot in the line, being careful to run a few inches of colourful, fluorescent flagging tape through the loop before pulling it tight and slip it over the end to signal bites.

-Once we have our lines all set -- you're allowed two per person while ice fishing in Ontario in the winter -- we retreat to shore, collect enough bone dry driftwood to start a roaring warm fire and proceed to roast hotdogs while running back and forth to land trout and re-bait our hooks.
+Once we have our lines all set -- you're allowed two per person while ice fishing in Ontario in the winter -- we retreat to shore, collect enough bone-dry driftwood to start a roaring warm fire and proceed to roast hotdogs while running back and forth to land trout and re-bait our hooks.

 Like I said -- I call it Huck Finn fishing -- and right now is a perfect time, right across the magnificent expanse of Northern Ontario, to be a kid once again!